Skip to content

 TxSuccess

-Note: Other than XTDB, Blaze is not a bitemporal.
-That means the time recorded in the history of resources is the transaction time, not a business time.
-That also means that one can't fix the history, because the history only reflects the transactions happened.
+Blaze is not bitemporal like XTDB.
+The time recorded in the history of resources is the transaction time, not a business time.
+This means that the history reflects the sequence of transactions as they happened and cannot be altered.

 TxError